ArnaudPannatier/PCSC2017_Group8/README.md

 - More control on the cin input of the solver factory.

-- Add more organization in the tests
+- Add more organization in the tests.